iOS 14.5 is on the way. What we know about a release date and new features

 Dual-SIM 5G global support

-iPhone 12 users now have dual SIM support globally, which means you can take advantage of the phone's physical SIM slot and digital eSIM to have two lines of service on the same phone.
+iPhone 12 users will soon have dual SIM support globally, which means you can take advantage of the phone's physical SIM slot and digital eSIM to have two lines of service on the same phone.
 This support was previously only available in mainland China.

 Siri updates

-Siri now has the ability to call 911 for you, with a prompt of, "Hey, Siri, call emergency."
+Siri will soon have the ability to call 911 for you, with a prompt of, "Hey, Siri, call emergency."
 You'll see a three-second countdown, giving you the option to cancel the request.

 Console controller support